Extremely pleased with everything after 9 months search and comparison, RAV4, Mazda CX5 & CRV

 56 year old grandparents and mostly just the 2 of us and then our 2yr old grandson.
 I was looking for the best mpg med-small SUV with the most room, safety, quiet, and dependability.
 I was real close to getting the Mazda but I kept reading reviews of interior noise and back seat discomfort and I read too many complaints on the RAV4.
 I am more than pleased with the 2014 CRV.
 Comfort front and rear, good interior noise control & room, great ride, features,great gas mileage.
 In the first 1500 miles, the worst was(real) 24mpg with mostly town miles & best (real)33mpg highway with AC and packed full.
 I have no complaints!
 A feature that I did not know it had was the ability to downshift into 3rd.

+I just bought the car a little over a week ago.
 Before purchasing I had narrowed down my search to Toyota, Mazda and Honda.
 I chose the Honda because I really liked the roomy interior and it was fun to drive.
 The gas mileage was also a deciding factor, although all three car makers were very close in that category.
 I also chose the Honda for its reliability and resale value.